-If placenta previa is causing symptoms, doctors monitor the fetus's heart rate to determine whether the fetus is having problems, such as not getting enough oxygen (see Monitoring the Fetus).
+If placenta previa is causing symptoms, doctors monitor the fetus's heart rate to determine whether the fetus is having problems, such as not getting enough oxygen (see Sidebar 1: Monitoring the Fetus).
 If doctors think an early delivery may be necessary, they may take a sample of the fluid around the fetus (amniotic fluid) to determine whether the fetus's lungs are mature.
 If the fetus's lungs are mature, the baby can be delivered.

 When bleeding is minor and occurs before about 36 weeks of pregnancy, doctors typically advise bed rest in the hospital until bleeding resolves.
 If the bleeding stops, the woman may be allowed to gradually resume light activities.
 If bleeding does not recur, she is usually sent home, provided that she can return to the hospital easily.
 Doctors advise against sexual intercourse, which can trigger bleeding.